 Embarking on the surrogacy journey in Oklahoma brings both excitement and legal considerations for intended parents.
 Among these considerations, obtaining a pre-birth order stands as a crucial step in securing parental rights.
-Under Oklahoma's Uniform Parentage Act, a pre-birth order or PBO will ensure that intended parents are legally recognized as the child's parents from birth, simplifying the process and avoiding potential legal hurdles.
+Under Oklahoma's Uniform Parentage Act, a pre-birth order will ensure that intended parents are legally recognized as the child's parents from birth, simplifying the process and avoiding potential legal hurdles.

 This guide aims to explain the process of a pre-birth order in Oklahoma that will be drafted and filed by an attorney.
 For starters, it's essential that both intended parents are legally married.
 Unmarried couples are ineligible but single intended parents are eligible for surrogacy in Oklahoma.
 Another major difference, unlike most states, the surrogacy agreement must be validated by an Oklahoma court prior to the embryo transfer.